Capstone-Projects-2025-Spring/aac-go-fish/documentation/docs/requirements/use-case-descriptions.md

 **Starts from:** [Use Case 11 – Employee Listens to Order](#use-case-11--employee-listens-to-order)

 1. The employee clicks the repeat the order button.
-2. The device says asks the manager to repeat the order aloud.
+2. The device asks the manager to repeat the order aloud.
 3. The employee waits for the manager to relay the order again.

 ## **Use Case 13 – Prepare Burger**
 **Starts from:** [Use Case 11 – Employee Listens to Order](#use-case-11--employee-listens-to-order)

 1. The burger employee clicks each ingredient in order, they are placed on the burger stack and each ingredient added is read aloud.
+2. The burger employee can press the undo button to unplace the last ingredient placed
-2. The employee clicks send and hears a confirmation that their burger was sent to the manager.
+3. The employee clicks send and hears a confirmation that their burger was sent to the manager.

 ---